How to buy Buxton Resources (BUX) shares

 Over the last 12 months, Buxton Resources's shares have ranged in value from as little as $0.062 up to $0.155.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Buxton Resources's is 1.5906.
 This would suggest that Buxton Resources's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Buxton Resources overview

 Buxton Resources Limited engages in the acquisition, exploration, and evaluation of mining tenements in Australia.
-It holds interests in the Merlin, Fraser, and West Kimberley nickel-copper projects; Yalbra graphite project; Goldmember gold project; and Zanthus iron project located in Western Australia.
+The company focuses on nickel, copper, gold, iron, and graphite deposits.
+It holds 100% interest in the Merlin, Quick Shears, and West Kimberley projects; the Narryer Project; the Yalbra Project; the Lateron Project; the Centurion Project; the Shogun Project; the Chopper Project; the Fatboy Project; and the Copper Wolf Project located in Western Australia.
 The company was incorporated in 2007 and is based in Subiaco, Australia.

 Frequently asked questions